AgarwalConsulting/Go-Training/challenges/basic.md

 ## 6. [DS](https://github.com/AgarwalConsulting/Go-Training/blob/master/exercises/basic/ds.go)

 Using maps and slices, create a text interface to allow a user to add employee names to a department in a company.
-For example, "Add Sally to Engineering" or "Add Amir to Sales."
+For example, "Add Savita to Engineering" or "Add Agam to Sales."
 Then let the user retrieve a list of all people in a department or all people in the company by department, sorted alphabetically.